Here's Why Cory Booker Is Leading The Charge Against Amazon

 This action comes after a separate group of senators, also led by Booker, sent out a letter last month to Amazon citing similar concerns about warehouse safety conditions.

-In Amazon’s recent statement, the company called their workers “heroes,” but Smalls disagreed with that categorization in an interview with the New York Times.
+In Amazon’s statement, the company called their workers “heroes,” but Smalls disagreed with that categorization in an interview with the New York Times.
 “They keep saying we’re like the Red Cross,” he said.
 “We’re not.
 We’re regular people and we didn’t sign up for this.”

 Advertisement